MWatty/the-office-memory-game-pet-edition/README.md

 * Need to get advice on the click to play do not like the way it moves.

+* Amended the icons on the card backs to all be paws as when shuffling the cards the matches were ties and paws.

 ### Devices

+* Iphone 11
+* Honor 10

 ### Features Tested